 - 1 egg

 - Dice and salt the aubergines, leaving them to drain in a colander for at least 30 minutes.
 Heat a large pan (I used a cast iron skillet), over medium high heat until hot.
-Cook the mushrooms in three batches (use 1 tablespoon of oil per batch), stirring often, until the vegetables are dark and caramelised, but not burnt.
+Cook the aubergine in three batches (use 1 tablespoon of oil per batch), stirring often, until the vegetables are dark and caramelised, but not burnt.
 Season and add to a food processor (or bowl if you don't have one).

 - Chop the mushrooms as desired and add to the hot pan.
 Dry sauté in batches until well browned, then add to the aubergines.